stuckerj1/bff/README.md

   - Admin role assigned with status code `201`
   - Retry loop logs error metadata if assignment fails

-- [ ] Run GitHub Actions workflow: `Provision Fabric Lakehouses`
+- [ ] Run GitHub Actions workflow: `Provision Fabric Lakehouses and Warehouse`

-- [ ] Confirm Lakehouses created successfully:
+- [ ] Confirm Lakehouses and Warehouse are created successfully:
-  - Names: `BenchmarkLakehouse` and `DataSourceLakehouse`
+  - Names: `BenchmarkLakehouse` and `DataSourceLakehouse` and `BenchmarkWarehouse`
-  - Description: "Lakehouse for benchmarking synthetic data and update strategies"
+  - Description: "Lakehouse for benchmarking synthetic data and update strategies"  (similar for warehouse)
-  - Created using `POST /v1/workspaces/{workspaceId}/lakehouses`
+  - Created using `POST /v1/workspaces/{workspaceId}/lakehouses`  (similar for warehouse)
-  - Confirm status code `201` and capture `lakehouse_ids`
+  - Confirm status code `201` and capture `lakehouse_ids` and `warehouse_id`

 - [ ] Folder structure initialized:
   - `base/` → for initial datasets